ppradillos/algorithm-exercises-cpp/3_sum_0_magic_triplet_exercise/README.md

 ## Problem statement

-Given an integer array arr of size n, find all magic triplets in it.
+Given an integer array "arr" of size "n", find all magic triplets in it.

 Magic triplet is a group of three numbers whose sum is zero.

-Note that magic triplets may or may not be made of consecutive numbers in arr.
+Note that magic triplets may or may not be made of consecutive numbers in "arr".

 ### Example One